CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Summary

-  In this module, you have learned how to enable Azure Defender.
+  In this module, you have learned how to enable Microsoft Defender for Cloud.
 Now you can move on to the next module by clicking on the Next button at the bottom right of this page.